Kevin Spacey's accuser pleads the Fifth about his missing cellphone

 "You may be on the money," Barrett told the defense.
 "It might be dismissed for the reasons indicated but it's not going to happen today."

-The accuser had taken the stand and said some of text messages, with his then-girlfriend and a group chat with seven male pals, from the time in question have gone missing.
+The accuser had taken the stand and said that some of the text messages, with his then-girlfriend and a group chat with seven male pals, from the time in question have gone missing.

-"I did not delete any information," said the accuser, who was 18 at the time of the incident.
+"I did not delete any information," the accuser, who was 18 at the time of the incident, said.
 "I gave what I had available to me at the time and I did not manipulate any of that."

-But then after a break in testimony, the accuser told the judge he is pleading the Fifth Amendment and Barrett had all of his previous testimony, given just minutes earlier, stricken from the record.
+But then after a break in testimony, he told the judge he is pleading the Fifth Amendment.
+Barrett then had all of the accuser's previous testimony, given just minutes earlier, stricken from the record and said it was not to be used in any further court proceedings.

-Spacey, 59, has pleaded not guilty to indecent assault and battery, a charge that carries a maximum penalty of 2-1/2 years behind bars.
-The actor was not in court on Monday.
+Spacey, 59, has pleaded not guilty to indecent assault and battery, a charge that carries a maximum penalty of 2 1/2 years behind bars.
+The actor was not in court Monday.

 Last week, the accuser dropped his civil lawsuit against the actor.